Understanding Social Security Disability Benefits in Palmdale

 The social security appeals process begins when you receive a letter stating that the Social Security Administration has denied your application.
 This letter is only the first step in what can become an extensive appeals process.
 You will be able to request a consideration of your initial Social Security Disability application, and a hearing with an Administrative Law Judge (ALJ).
 If the ALJ denies your appeal, you can appeal the decision to the Social Security Appeals Council.
 As a last resort, you can bring an appeal in federal district court.

 Social Security Hearing

 When the Social Security Administration denies an application, the applicant has a right to request an evidentiary hearing in front of an administrative law judge.
 In many cases, the wait for a hearing date can be over a year long.
 While you are waiting for the hearing, we will work hard to build your medical record and submit additional evidence.

 Your attorney will be able to present evidence about your medical disability at the hearing.
 During the hearing, an administrative law judge will ask you questions about your disability, your work history, and how your disability affects your day-to-day life.
 Attending your hearing with an attorney by your side can make a significant difference in the outcome of the hearing.

-At Disability Advocates Group, we have attended thousands of disability benefits hearings and have a deep understanding of the appeals process that we use to benefit our clients.
+At Disability Advocates Group, we have attended thousands of disability benefits hearings and have a deep understanding of the social security appeals process that we use to benefit our clients.
 We know the right questions to ask and the right evidence to present to benefit our clients’ appeals.
-Should the administrative law judge deny your claim, we can help you take your appeal to the next level.
+Should the administrative law judge deny your claim, we can help you take your social security appeal to the next level.

 Contact Our Palmdale Social Security Disability Benefits Law Firm Today